Auto Insurance Glossary

 Appraisal

-An appraisal evaluates a vehicle's value or damage and is typically used to determine claim payments.
-This professional assessment helps resolve disputes about a vehicle's worth or repair costs and can be requested by the policyholder or insurer.
+An appraisal evaluates your vehicle's value or damage to determine claim payments.
+Policyholders or insurers can request this professional assessment to resolve disputes about a vehicle's worth or repair costs.

 Arbitration